Can Marijuana Cause Psychosis?

 Another symptom that psychosis may cause is dissociation.
 This is an experience of being separate from reality, such as feeling outside of one’s body.
 It may also cause someone to feel as if people and things around them aren’t real.
 Additionally, psychosis may cause disordered and chaotic thoughts, which in turn causes jumbled speech that is difficult for others to understand.
 Psychosis can change a person’s emotional affect as well, leading to inappropriate emotional reactions and physical agitation.
 Finally, psychosis may cause catatonia in some people.

-Marijuana and Acute Psychosis
+Acute Marijuana Psychosis

 Marijuana use can cause psychosis and any one or more of the psychotic symptoms.
 For most people who experience this, the symptoms are acute.
 This means they set on quickly with use of the drug and resolve soon after the drug has left the body.
 Recovery time for cannabis-induced psychosis is usually short, although there may be other issues to resolve, such as substance use disorders or an underlying mental illness.

 Someone who is experiencing marijuana-induced psychosis may experience any of the symptoms of psychosis.
 There are some that are more common, though, including delusions.
 Cannabis-induced psychosis most often triggers paranoia, suspicion, and other types of delusions.
 The experience can be distressing and may require emergency treatment if the person is extremely distressed or at risk of harming himself or herself or others.

 The DSM-5 lists criteria for diagnosing psychosis caused by cannabis use.
 In some cases it may be difficult to make a diagnosis because of a variety of contributing factors.
 A mental health professional needs to rely on a medical examination, family history, personal history of mental illness and substance abuse, and toxicology and lab tests to make a firm diagnosis.